 Troubleshooting Tip: Kitchen designers generally recommend that this type of pantry not be any wider than 400mm due to the weight capacity.

 This type of pantry can be constructed to meet your unique needs.
 From ingredients to small to medium appliances, the hidden shelves provide ample space and easily conceal items like mixers, frypans, and coffee machines.

 As with most pantry types, this type of pantry does take up valuable cabinet space.

 Troubleshooting Tip: All shelves can be adjusted to suit your needs so remember to ask installer when building this type of pantry.
 This will help you make the most out of this space.

 Explore your storage solutions with Zesta Kitchens

 Zesta Kitchens is a well-known kitchen designer and manufacturer in the Melbourne area.

-Stop by one of our three showrooms surrounding Melbourne or give us a call to chat about your dream kitchen pantry ideas with an experienced kitchen designer today!
+Stop by one of our showrooms surrounding Melbourne or give us a call to chat about your dream kitchen pantry ideas with an experienced kitchen designer today!